 1. Baking Soda

 We know how powerful baking soda is as a deodorizer, and yes, it can cure stinky shoes as well.
-Liberally sprinkle some baking soda on the offending loafer and keep it overnight.
-The offensive smell will vanish as you dump the baking soda in the morning.
+Liberally sprinkle some baking soda on the offending footwear and keep it overnight.
+The stench will vanish as you dump the baking soda in the morning.

 You can also make reusable ‘odor eaters’ with a pair of old socks.
-Fill the toes of these socks with baking soda, tie them up in a knot, and stuff them in the shoe every night before retiring.
+Fill the toes of these socks with baking soda, tie them up in a knot, and stuff them in the shoe every night before going to sleep.
 This won’t let the smells infiltrate the shoe overnight and you can breathe fresh!